-This prospectus qualifies the distribution of common units (the Common Units) of the exchange traded funds listed below each of which is a trust created under the laws of the province of Ontario.
+This prospectus qualifies the distribution of common units (the "Common Units") of the exchange traded funds listed below, and qualifies for the distribution of hedged units (the "Hedged Units") for CIBC U.S. High Dividend Covered Call ETF, each of which is a trust created under the laws of the province of Ontario.
+Common Units and Hedged Units are collectively referred to in this prospectus as "Units".